Owl's Head (Cherry Mountain) – Carroll, New Hampshire

 Roaring River Memorial Nature Trail – White Mountains, New Hampshire

-Five images from the month of November– It is hard to believe November is almost in the books.
+Scenes of November, White Mountains – It is hard to believe November is almost in the books.
 The autumn shooting season is officially done here in the New Hampshire White Mountains, and winter is knocking at the door.

 I find November to be one of the stranger months in the photography industry.
 As the holidays approach, the photo industry slows down some.
 Publishing companies will be shutting down for Thanksgiving, Christmas and New Years.
 Though the industry slow downs, I am busier than ever shipping out calendar orders and doing behind the scenes work.
 I am also planning for the 2014 season.
 Like I said, strange time of year.